Clare, Suffolk: Prehistory

 Paleolithic implements were discovered within the Priory grounds.
 A Mesolithic quartzite pebble macehead was found in the same location.
 A Neolithic stone axe was retrieved from the River Stour; a polished flint axe in a gravel pit to the east and a flint head in a meadow just off the Ashen Road.
 A Neolithic flint arrowhead was found in a garden on Bridewell Street.
 A Neolithic long mortuary enclosure and three Bronze Age barrows were located across the river towards Ashen.
 Evidence of a barrow together with 200 worked flints were found near Chilton Street.
 A Bronze Age socketed gouge was unearthed from plough soil on the Common.
 There are some 24 other pre-Iron Age structures in the parishes around Clare which may be located via Google Maps.

 An Iron Age pot was found embedded in the river bank, half a mile east of Clare.
 Together with an iron spearhead, they are held in The Ancient House.
 Iron Age coins have also been found, one from the Belgic Trinovantes tribe.
 In 2009 during a recent rebuilding programme at Clare Community Primary School, postholes of a late Bronze/Early Iron Age structure were located, with an associated ring ditch.
 This supports the view that Clare Camp (OS TL768458, at the north end of the town, just behind Bridewell Street) with its double ditches, one of the most impressive of its kind in Suffolk, is from that period; with an area of 2.9 hectares, it is second only to Burgh Castle.
 It is now entered into the Atlas of Hillforts.
 The north side is most complete, with an inner rampart 9 ft high and counterscarps 12 and 14 ft high.
-In 1993 a field survey and magnometric scan revealed the possibility of entrances on the east and south sides.
+In 1993 a field survey and magnetometric scan revealed the possibility of entrances on the east and south sides.
 Clare was on the outer borders of the Trinovantes territory, just south of the Iceni.
 The camp probably marks the first permanent settlement in the area.